lars-t-hansen/moz-sandbox/swat/MANUAL.md

     Parameter names must be unique in the signature.

     A defun- does not have a body.

+Virtual    ::= (defvirtual Signature VirtualCase ...)
+VirtualCase ::= (ClassName Id)

+    The Signature must have at least one formal, the name of the first argument must be 'self', and the type of the first argument must be a ClassName.

+    In the VirtualCase, the Id must be the name of a function that has a signature that is identical to the one in the Signature in all arguments except the first.
+The type of the first argument of that function must be a subtype of the type of the first argument in the Signature, and a supertype of ClassName.
+(Not necessarily a proper subtype or supertype; typically it is identical to ClassName.)

+    Each ClassName in a VirtualCase must be a subtype of the type of the first argument of Signature.

+    When a virtual is called, with a first argument whose concrete dynamic type is T, a method is selected among those present s.t. the ClassName is a supertype of T, and there is no more specific ClassName that is also a supertype of T.

+    TODO: There's no reason why a virtual can't be imported or exported, except we can't currently import or export class types.

 Class      ::= (defclass ClassName Extends Field ...)
 Extends    ::= (extends ClassName) | Empty